owncloud/ios-app/SUPPORT.md

 * [Rocketchat](https://talk.owncloud.com):
 The `#mobile` channel is the right place to ask for support for the ownCloud iOS App.

-* Also you can check other channels for support (https://talk.owncloud.com/directory).
+* Also you can check other [channels](https://talk.owncloud.com/directory) for support.

 ### Mail Support

-* Support mail: (apps@owncloud.com).
+* Support mail: apps@owncloud.com.